studioraz/magento2-page-builder/README.md

-# Magento 2 module to change the page builder Tyne MCE settings
+# Magento 2 module to change the page builder Tiny MCE settings

 ## Features
-1. Changes the Tyne MCE settings for the Page Builder
+1. Changes the TinyMCE settings for the Page Builder
 2. Adds new styles for the Text Area Editor in Page Builder

 ## Installation